saltkid/tbg/docs/run_command_usage.md

 **center**, **fill** the entire screen without regard of the original aspect ratio, with an opacity of **10%**.

-When I press `n`, it goes to the next images without waiting for 30 minutes.
+When I press `n`, it goes to the next image without waiting for 30 minutes.
 I can go back by pressing `p`.

 When I press `N`, it goes to the next image collection dir.
 This means we are